Vantiv/applepay-web-demo-javascript/README.md

 Now deploy this project to Heroku by running `git push heroku master`.

 You should now be able to hit `https://<name>.herokuapp.com` though ApplePay won't work yet.
+You can also open the page by running `heroku open`.

 If any changes are made to any files in the `lib` folder be sure to run `npm run build` before deploying to Heroku, in order to generate the files in the `dist` folder (which Heroku will run).